 For the RI treatment, the video will be much less of a how-to, but more of a video that points out facts relevant for cost benefit analysis.
 For instance, it will highlight the cost of inputs and the effect of inputs and methods on yields.
 It will teach farmers some basic financial literacy and encourage farmers to take a long run perspective when making decisions.
 We will make sure farmers do not get to see images that provide clues on how to do things.
-The video will focus on fertilizer, timeliness and water management, which mirror those mentioned in the how-to video:
+A split screen will be used where good versus bad is illustrated.
+The video will focus on fertilizer, timeliness and water management, which mirror those mentioned in the how-to video.
+In particular, the video will show:

-- 1. basic facts about building blocs of inter-temporal decision making: - (a) returns - Timeliness: transplanting in time increases yields by 3.5 bags per acre. - Proper water management reduces yields by 3 bags per acre - fertilizer use on average increases yields by 3.6 bags per acre - (b) costs - cost of fertilizer - cost of labor - 2. cost benefit analysis: show that the additional cost of inputs and technologies is much smaller than the additional revenue of inputs and technologies illustrate return on investment (1000 sh of fertilizer 1 hour of labor) - 3. taking a longer run view (explaining sunk costs and recurrent revenues): - mention that proper water management (without becoming too specific and show how to manage water) has long run effects on soil since it conserves top soil. - illustrate how profits from fertilizer can be reinvested and generate progressively bigger stream of income (start small) - show planning and managing the farm as a commercial entity transforms lives...
+- 1. basic facts about returns to fertilizer, proper time management and good water management: - Timeliness: transplanting in time increases yields by 3.5 bags per acre. - Proper water management reduces yields by 3 bags per acre - fertilizer use on average increases yields by 3.6 bags per acre - 2. the concept of investing now to reap the benefits in the future.
+Examples will be shown on how a farmer uses money to buy fertilizer now and has money to buy drinks for his friends in the future.
+This will be contrasted to a farmer that uses money now to buy drinks for his friends instead of investing in fertilizer.
+An analogous story will be told for time.
+One farmers hangs out with friends during planting, while the other farmer works until late to prepare the field.
+After harvest, the first farmer now needs to supplement his income with causal labour, while the second farmer has enjoys time off with his friends. - 3. taking a longer run view (explaining sunk costs and recurrent revenues): - mention that proper water management (without becoming too specific and show how to manage water) has long run effects on soil since it conserves top soil. - illustrate how profits from fertilizer can be reinvested and generate progressively bigger stream of income (start small) - show planning and managing the farm as a commercial entity transforms lives...